Linus Galleries, Los Angeles Art Shows

 Linus Gallery of Los Angeles presents our second interview!
 The Artist Interview Series is a new blog featuring contemporary Linus artists from a variety of different practices and backgrounds.
 The blog aims to be an enjoyable read, sharing insight into the artist’s creative process and workspace, as well as their view of the world around us.
 This week we feature Lorraine Bubar, whose process of papercut artworks we find truly fascinating and unique.

 1) Please tell us your name, artistic practice of choice, and location in the world.

 3) What subject matter appears most in your artwork?
-What do you love about that subject?
-What do you dislike?

 4) What is difficult for you about your chosen medium?